nafisaISRAIL/django-graphQL-chat/README.md

 ## Installation ##

-In order to work on your own version of the this project, please **fork this project**.
+In order to work on your own version of the this project, please **fork this repository**.

 How to run this project locally
 =============================

 1.Create and activate environment

 2.Install dependencies from requirements.txt file.

 3. Navigate to the projects root directory and run project with `python manage.py runserver` command.